gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 +------------+-----------------------------+
 ~~~~~~~~~~~
 {: #sctp-encryption-chunk-newchunk-crypt title="ENCRYPT Chunk Type"}

+RFC-Editor Note: Please replace 0x0x with the actual chunk type value
+assigned by IANA and then remove this note.

 It should be noted that the ENCRYPT-chunk format requires the receiver
 to ignore the chunk if it is not understood and silently discard all